 Parkinson's Disease and mobility scooters: a guide

-If you have Parkinson's your general mobility and co-ordination can be limited so it is advisable to choose a mobility scooter with simple controls and easy steering.
-TGA mobility scooters are all designed with responsive, straightforward controls that can be operated with minimal effort and are easy to grab even if you are a little slow to respond or your hands shake.
+If you have Parkinson's, your general mobility and co-ordination can be limited so it is advisable to choose a mobility scooter with simple controls and easy steering.
+TGA mobility scooters are all designed with responsive, straightforward controls that can be operated with minimal effort and are easy to grab.
 With modern technology onboard you can set the response time of controls so you accelerate slowly and your overall speed range can be adapted to suit.
 These tailor-made adjustments mean you will feel more in control and comfortable when driving.

 If a more transportable and versatile mobility scooter is preferred, then TGA offers the popular folding Minimo Plus.
 This 4mph mobility scooter still offers the smooth ride of pneumatic tyres like the Breeze Midi, however it can be folded into a compact shape and stored in a car boot.
 The Minimo Plus is also ideally suited for use on buses, trams and trains as it can be folded and placed in luggage areas with ease.
 It is lightweight and easy to lift without the need to dismantle any parts for storage.
 You do have the choice of removing the seat if preferred and car boot hoists are available from TGA.
 It offers a stable and supportive ride that reduces the affect of any bumps or jolts that may aggravate stiff limbs.

 People with advanced Parkinson's may find the WHILL Model C as the best fit for their needs.
 With a single mouse which can be placed on either side of the chair, the chair is responsive and exeptionally maneuvrable thanks to its omni wheels.